neondatabase/website/content/docs/guides/vercel-app.md

 ## Deploy a preview using the Neon integration

 You have successfully added the Neon integration.
 It's now time to try it.
 In the following steps, you will create a local Git branch to update the  **naturesnap** application and database schema.
-You will add a table to the database called `UserTopics`, which will associate a user with a topic (e.g., boats, flowers, islands, etc.), and you will make a change to the application so that that it display topics in color or black and white to indicate which topics a user has participated in.
-The changes you apply are already present in the **naturesnapp** application code, so you only need to uncomment a few lines.
+You will add a table to the database called `UserTopics`, which will associate a user with a topic (e.g., boats, flowers, islands, etc.), and you will change the application so that that it displays topics in black and white to indicate which topics a user has not participated.
+The changes are already present in the **naturesnapp** application code, so you only need to uncomment a few lines.

-## Update your database and application
+### Update your database and application

 1. Navigate to your local **naturesnapp** project directory, and create a Git branch: